 Financially preparing for a new baby

-To get you started, here are some of our tips for financially preparing for a new baby:
+To get you started, here are some of our tips for keeping an eye on the money when there’s a new baby in your life:

 1. Figure out your budget and stick to it

-We know that it can be tough to walk around the baby department and resist the urge to buy it all so before you dive in, it’s essential that you decide your budget and stick to it.
+We know that it can be tough to walk around the baby department and resist the urge to buy it all so decide your budget and stick to it.
 This will help you keep track of all your finances and will help to manage your spending.
-Creating an annual household budget is a great way to keep on top of things
+Creating an annual household budget is a great way to keep on top of things.

 2. Start saving now

-Not everything you need will need to be purchased new.
-You will probably have family or friends who have unwanted baby furniture, clothes or items that they can borrow or gift to you.
-This will save you from splashing out for new items and can really reduce the amount of money you spend on baby.
+Not everything you need has to be new.
+Family or friends may have baby furniture, or clothes that they’ve grown out of and can give you.
+This will save you from splashing out for new stuff and can reduce the amount of money you spend.

-Terms and conditions apply.
-Allied Irish Bank, p.l.c is regulated by the Central Bank of Ireland
+Allied Irish Banks, p.l.c. is regulated by the Central Bank of Ireland.